KS5 Mathematics and Further Maths

 Overview

 All pupils follow the same Mathematics course that contains Pure (Core), Mechanics and Statistics.
 It is no longer possible to choose only Mechanics or Statistics (National Decision).
 The Faculty also runs a popular Further Maths course intended to extend, engage and develop the most able mathematicians.
 Further Maths can only be taken in conjunction with Maths and not as a stand-alone A-level.
-Year 13 Mathematics and Further Mathematics follow OCR (MEI) syllabus, Year 12 follow the Edexcel sylabus.
+Year 13 Mathematics and Further Mathematics follow OCR (MEI) syllabus, Year 12 follow the Edexcel syllabus.

 Course Structure